The Yale Tango Fest is offered

 We

-at the pre-intermediate, intermediate, intermediate-advanced and really
+offer classes at the pre-intermediate, intermediate,

-advanced level.
-All the classes are really interesting and challenging.
+intermediate-advanced and really advanced level.
+All the classes are

-We think it is important that you take classes at your own level, this
+really interesting and challenging.
+We think it is important that you

-way you are more likely to learn something that you will be able to use
+something that you will be able to use at the milonga.

-For the pre-intermediate
+For the pre-intermediate classes,

 you need to already know this: walking to the music, fluent